 While the leeks are cooking cut up the potatoes.

-After the leeks have cooked for 10 minutes add the potatoes, water, chicken broth and spices.
+After the leeks have cooked for 10 minutes add the potatoes, water, vegetable broth and spices.
 Bring this to a low boil/simmer and cook for 20 minutes until the potatoes are tender.

 Now here’s the trick to making a nice creamy soup without adding any cream.
 Scoop about half of the soup mixture into a blender, puree.
 While you are working on this add the fresh parsley and greens to the pan and mix them in so they can cook down.
 Add the puree back to the soup stir and cook long enough that the greens soften a little.